hashicorp/aws-service-catalog-engine-for-tfc/README.md

 ## Token Rotation

 ### Updating Token Rotation Frequency
 The Terraform Cloud team token associated with your account is automatically rotated every 30 days.
-However, the frequency in which the token rotation occurs can be overridden via the `token_rotation_interval_in_days` variable.
+However, the frequency in which the token rotation occurs can be overridden via the `token_rotation_interval_in_days` variable, which can be found [here](https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/blob/main/variables.tf#L39).

 ## Troubleshooting